MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-display-components-to-case-form.md

 ## Add the Customer 360 component to a case form

-After you add the **Customer 360** control to a case form, when an agent selects a customer in the Customer field of the new case page, the customer details are displayed as follows:
+After you add the **Customer 360** control to a case form, when an agent selects a customer in the Customer field, the customer details are displayed as follows:

  :::image type="content" source="media/customer360-control.png" alt-text="sample image of the customized card" lightbox="media/customer360-control.png":::

  Do the following tasks to add the control.
 You can use these steps to display customer records on any entity where the Customer lookup is available.

 1. Add the **Customer 360** component to forms in the **Account** and **Contact** tables.
-1. Add the **Account** and **Contact** forms on which the component's added to the **Case** form.
+1. Add the **Account** and **Contact** forms on which the component is added to the **Case** form.
 More information: [Edit related table records directly from another table’s main form](/power-apps/maker/model-driven-apps/form-component-control)

 ### Add the Customer 360 component to Contact and Account forms